 22nd December 2003: Cited for speeding.
 Fined $95.
 At least he made it past the year’s supervision.

 15th March 2004: Again cited for failure to reduce speed.
 Pleaded guilty, fined $235.

 10th May 2004: Cited for speeding.
 Fined $75.
 You’re getting the idea by now.

-21st June 2004: Fined another $75 for another speeding offense.
+21st June 2004: Fined another $75 for another speeding offence.
 Cited again six weeks later for failure to pay it, then paid it in full.

 16th February 2005; Again cited for driving without insurance.
-This time, Clark misses a court date, and an arrested warrant is issued in May.
+This time, Clark misses a court date, and an arrest warrant is issued in May.

 4th April 2005: Cited for driving on a suspended license.
 By pleading guilty to the above charge of DWI, this one was dropped.
 Fined $500 and sentenced to a year’s court supervision.

 7th September 2005: Pulled over for erratic driving, and found to be in possession of cannabis, cocaine and a firearm without proper identification.
 Charged with two counts on the coke possession, two counts on the gun possession, one for the marijuana possession, one for driving on a suspended license, and two counts of DUI.
 Released after posting $2,500 bond.
 In accordance with local drug forfeiture laws, his car was confiscated, and later sold on eBay.